bji/solsign/README.md

 `solsign --help` will show brief help text describing its usage.

-Pass the `--no-prompt` command line option to cause solsign to skip the "reading keys from standard input" stop and to exit after a single transaction has been read in and processed.
+Pass the `--no-prompt` command line option to cause solsign to skip the "reading keys from standard input" step and to exit after a single transaction has been read in and processed.

 All arguments besides `--help` and `--no-prompt` are paths to key files which will be read in and used to sign transactions.